 The study’s authors concluded that phubbing “violates fundamental human needs” and ultimately results in “negative communication outcomes.”

 Talking about sex with friends can boost your sexual well-being.

-If watching Sex and the City feels downright autobiographical, you and your besties may be doing something right: A new study published in the International Journal of Sexual Health revealed that discussing sex with friends is associated with greater overall sexual well-being for women.
+Sex and the City feels downright autobiographical, you and your besties may be doing something right: A new study published in the International Journal of Sexual Health revealed that discussing sex with friends is associated with greater overall sexual well-being for women.